WHITEPAPER

 • anchors.rs - Checkpoint verification, eclipse protection

-• iriumd - Full node with P2P networking
+• iriumd - Full node with HTTP API and P2P networking

 • irium-miner - PoW miner with block broadcasting